 “If then you were raised with Christ, seek those things which are above, where Christ is, sitting at the right hand of God.”

 Chapter three begins the practical division of the book of Colossians.
 Paul now moves to the positive.
-Not only does the death of Christ relate to the believer but so does the resurrection of Christ.
+Not only does the death of Christ relate to the believer, but so does His resurrection.
 The one relates to our salvation in the past; the other relates to our future.
-Not only is the Christian to relinquish his pre-death life but he is to aspire to the post-resurrection life of Christ.
+Not only is the Christian to relinquish his pre-death life, but he is to aspire to the post-resurrection life of Christ.

-Jesus liberated us from legalism.
+We saw that Jesus liberated us from legalism in the previous chapter.
 We have new privileges in Christ.
 Chapter three launches our responsibility to live up to our privilege.

 “If then you were raised with Christ,”

 The word “then” picks up the argument of chapter two.
 Paul draws an inference based on his arguments there.